AnnaNenarokova/hts_repository/cv/anna_nenarokova_cv_edited.md

 2021/9-present
 :        **Postdoctoral researcher**; University of Bristol, United Kingdom

-    * On the Moore-Simons Project "Resolving the prokaryote-to-eukaryote transition using new phylogenomic models of endosymbiosis"
+    * Involved in the Moore–Simons Project on the Origin of the Eukaryotic Cell "Resolving the prokaryote-to-eukaryote transition using new phylogenomic models of endosymbiosis".
+    Advisors - Dr. Tom Williams <tom.a.williams@bristol.ac.uk>, Prof. Philip Donoghue <Phil.Donoghue@bristol.ac.uk>

 2020/3 - 2021/9
 :       **Postdoctoral researcher**; University of South Bohemia, České Budějovice, Czech Republic